 \section{Discussion and outlook}

-We introduced two new properties which are desirable for sensible phylogenetic consensus methods, namely refinement-stability and non-contradiction.
-We analyzed seven established consensus methods and found that only two of them, namely strict consensus and majority-rule consensus, are refinement-stable, whereas the other five (loose consensus, Adams consensus, Aho consensus, MRP and MRC) are not.
-We also proved that strict, majority-rule and loose consensus as well as MRC are all non-contradictory, whereas Adams and Aho consensus as well as MRP are not.
+We investigated two properties which are desirable for sensible phylogenetic consensus methods, namely monotonicity and non-contradiction, where the latter is a property that was newly introduced in the present manuscript.
+We analyzed seven established consensus methods and found that only two of them, namely strict consensus and majority-rule consensus, are monotonic, whereas the other five (loose consensus, Adams consensus, Aho consensus, MRP and MRC) are not.
+We further proved that strict, majority-rule and loose consensus as well as MRC are all non-contradictory, whereas Adams and Aho consensus as well as MRP are not.

-We also analyzed the implications that the properties of refinement-stability and non-contradiction have on any refinement method, established or not, and surprisingly found that there are infinitely many consensus methods which are regular, refinement-stable and non-contradictory.
-As of the established consensus methods we analyzed only two (namely strict and majority-rule) fit that description, it would be interesting to see if there are other biologically plausible consensus methods which have these properties.
+We also analyzed the implications that the properties of monotonicity and non-contradiction have on any consensus method, established or not, and, somewhat surprisingly, found that there are infinitely many consensus methods which are regular, monotonic and non-contradictory.
+As of the established consensus methods we analyzed, only two (namely strict and majority-rule) fit that description, it would be interesting to see if there are other biologically plausible consensus methods which have these properties.
 This is a possible area for future investigations.